Svenska – English

 In northern Scania, local gangs of guerrilla soldiers preferring Danish rule were successfully fighting the Swedes.
 The king therefore ordered that all able men in Örkened parish be executed without mercy, all farms burned and all livestock and victuals plundered.
 Ramsvärd and Gabriel were among those selected to carry out these orders in April 1678.
 This year also saw Gabriel promoted to major with 80 horsemen under his command, but he seems only to have served in that capacity for a very short time, as he suddenly and unexpectedly left war service in 1679, only 35 years old.
 In fact, his title as major, which he used on every occasion for the rest of his life, was not confirmed by the king until 9th November 1695.

-There could be several reasons for his leaving the regiment.
+Why did Gabriel leave the regiment?
+There may have been several reasons for this.
 Probably, his sense of honour could not bear the humiliation of a certain royal inspection at which his squadron did so poorly that the king “considered it with some disgrace” (med någon onåde velat anse).
 Gabriel wrote to the king after the inspection, explaining that his bad performance was due to his having fallen off his horse shortly before the exercise, and also to his having caught his foot in the stirrups of a horseman riding towards him during it.
 Hardly a good excuse for bad performance in wartime.

 Perhaps he had better reasons for wishing to quit his military career, however.
 He had at this point acquired a substantial fortune, including a large number of manors and farms, which naturally demanded his attention.
 From that date, he starts fighting his battles in court instead, and his name immediately crops up everywhere in the legal documents from all the areas where he owned property.